 When I first went to college, I was a semester away from earning my degree in Accounting, when I made the decision to put that on hold and concentrate on raising my four children.
 After they were all off to college, I went back to earn my Bachelor’s Degree in Human Performance Management from Immaculata University, graduating Summa Cum Laude in 2012.
-During my time at Keystone Elder Law, I have expanded my responsibilities from Administrative Assistant to Administrative Coordinator, providing support to various business functions across the firm.
+During my time at Keystone Elder Law, I have expanded my responsibilities from Administrative Assistant to Administrative Coordinator, and now to Legal Assistant/Administrative Coordinator, working closely with our attorneys in the Estate Planning and Estate Administration process, as well as providing support to various business functions across the firm.
 I love meeting our clients and knowing that we are doing everything we can to help them navigate the difficult issues they are facing together with their families.
 Outside of work, I enjoy traveling the world, relaxing at the beach, and spending time with my children and grandson.

 Public Benefits Specialist

 For over twenty years I enjoyed the dedication and fulfillment of being a family caregiver.
 It was this lifestyle and way of thinking that ultimately brought me to join the team at Keystone Elder Law.

 Caring for seniors gave me a unique perspective to the challenges family members face.